Who We Are

 The Closed Loop Referral Network creates a bi-directional flow between healthcare and social service data systems to improve care coordination.

-In collaboration with the Center for Health Equity, the following resources have been developed or collected to support the building of a comprehensive HEC Network.
+In collaboration with the Center for Health Equity, the following resources have been developed or collected to support the building of a comprehensive Coalition for Connected Care Network.

 #DrivingBetterHealthTogether

-The Health Equity Collective welcomes interested individuals and organizations to join as general members, participating in quarterly meetings, networking sessions, community walks, and other events.
+The Coalition for Connected Care welcomes interested individuals and organizations to join as general members, participating in quarterly meetings, networking sessions, community walks, and other events.
 Collective action happens through collaborations.
 We are always looking for new leaders to roll up their sleeves and commit time and resources towards impactful collaborations to improve the health of our community.

-Please take a few minutes to send us a message telling us a little about you, the focus of your work, and how you wish to engage the Collective.
+Please take a few minutes to send us a message sharing a little about yourself, the focus of your work, and how you would like to engage with the Coalition.

 Contact us at [email protected]